Alternative versions of Thor (Marvel Comics): King Thor

 King Thor first appears in Thor: God of Thunder #1, and originates from Earth-14412.
 He is visually based on Odin, having only one eye, but in addition one of his arms is replaced by one of the arms of the Destroyer armor.
 He also is in possession of the Odinforce, now renamed the Thor Force.
 He also has adapted some of Odin's mannerisms, notably his bitterness and cynicism.
-Until further continuity changes, this version of Thor seems to be the destined future of the Prime/Earth-616 Thor.

 Millennia from the present, Thor becomes the All-Father of Asgard.
 However, some time before this, Loki successfully destroys the Earth, and King Thor comes to him for revenge for killing everyone he loves.
 Loki raises an army of undead from the corpses of the Avengers, and Thor fights them off before Loki retreats into the past to corrupt the Thor of the present.
 This experience leaves Thor a bitter and cynical king, much like his father.

 Some time after this, Gorr the God Butcher razes Asgard with an army of Black Berserkers, killing or capturing its inhabitants.
 Gorr spares King Thor as a form of torture, marooning him in the ruins of Asgard to look back on his failures, keeping him there with an army of Black Berserkers to guard him.
 King Thor remains imprisoned in Asgard for 900 years, only to be liberated when the Prime Thor travels through time in pursuit of Gorr, who has fled his present.
 Together, along with a young version of Thor from the 9th century AD, the Thors defeat Gorr and save the surviving Asgardians and other gods.

 Some time after this, Galactus returns to Earth to consume what is left of it.
 King Thor, having grown sentimental over what the Earth once was, attempts to fight Galactus off, but is blasted into space by the Devourer of Worlds.
 King Thor retrieves All-Black the Necrosword from the black hole he cast it in after Gorr's defeat, returns to Earth, and makes short work of Galactus, sparing the Devourer of Worlds only when he collapses from the exhaustion of the battle.
 During this, King Thor's blood restores life to Earth.
 King Thor then agrees to let Galactus live and gives him leave to consume Mars in exchange for his life.
 However, Galactus acquires All-Black shortly after this and goes on a planet killing spree across the universe, becoming the Butcher of Worlds.